-The City continues to seek expanded economic opportunities that benefit its low and moderate income citizens, preserve and create decent and affordable housing opportunities, address the needs faced by those who are homeless or are threatened with homelessness, provide accessible public services for vulnerable populations, affirmatively further fair housing, and leverage its federal HUD funding with other funds to make significant, sustainable change in the community.
+The City continues to seek expanded economic opportunities that benefit its low and moderate income citizens, preserve and create decent and affordable housing opportunities, address the needs faced by those who are homeless or are threatened with homelessness, provide accessible public services for vulnerable populations, affirmatively further fair housing, and leverage its federal HUD funding to make significant, sustainable change in the community.

-During the most recently completed program year of 2019 (June 1, 2019-May 31, 2020) CDBG funds were directed to increased affordable housing investments to preserve existing affordable housing that is at risk of being lost for guaranteed affordability and to creating new affordable housing in an attempt to increase available supply.
+During the most recently completed program year of 2020 (June 1, 2020-May 31, 2021) CDBG funds were directed to increased affordable housing investments to preserve existing affordable housing that is at risk of being lost for guaranteed affordability and to creating new affordable housing in an attempt to increase available supply.
 The City invested its HOME funds in first-time homeownership opportunities and the creation of new long-term affordable rental housing.
 ESG funds programming initiatives addressed basic shelter and housing stabilization needs of those who are homeless.
-Finally, HOPWA funds were used to serve the housing needs of medically fragile, low-income households throughout the metropolitan region.
+Finally, HOPWA funds were used to serve the housing needs of medically fragile, HIV-positive, low-income households throughout the metropolitan region.